Where is this feature available?

 When creating a cohort from scratch, you'll first choose between two type of cohorts, static and dynamic:

-You might want to batch users together based on based on the value of some mutable property at a certain point in time.
+You might want to batch users together based on the value of some mutable property at a certain point in time.
 So, for example, if you wanted to save a cohort of users you experimented on, and selected them based on usage at a given point in time, you might want to 'freeze' that list and have it accessible to track them at a later point in time.
 To do so, you can upload a csv of users.
 Unlike a dynamic cohort, a static cohort will not change as user properties/events change.

 Match users who performed action or event